RentDynamics/rentdynamics-cs/README.md

 ```

 ## API credentials and authentication
-You need a set of credentials to access API: `apiKey` and `apiSecretKey`.
+You need a set of credentials to access the API: `apiKey` and `apiSecretKey`.

-There are 2 types of API credentials: normal credentials that require user authentication and by-pass user authentication credentials.
+There are 2 ways to authenticate.
+You can authenticate with a username & password, or an API key that doesn't require the login method to be invoked with a username & password.

-As for normal credentials, you will also need to authenticate with a RentDynamics user using `AuthenticationResource` class ([see example below](#console-apps-with-no-di-container)).
+If you authenticate with a username & password then you will need to use the `AuthenticationResource` class ([see example below](#console-apps-with-no-di-container)).

 ## Simple usage